jesababon/express-full-crud/readme.md

 #### Part 7 - Delete Functionality

 Implement DELETE functionality.
-Think about what files need to be updated to make this work. *No Need to create a new view, use postgress to test it*
+Think about what files need to be updated to make this work. *No Need to create a new view, use postgress to test it* Do not implement a delete button.

 #### Part 8 - Edit Functionality

 Implement UPDATE functionality.
 Update `server.js` and **model**. *No Need to create a new view, use postgress to test it*

+Implement update functionality with a `POST` method endpoint.
+I know we said to use `PUT` but we'll discuss more in class next week.

 #### BONUS - MORE GOODIES

 - Add an edit button that will take the user to an Edit  **view** so it prepopulates the to do (task) in the input fields (use the `value` html attribute). *you will need a new route where the for will be displayed, maybe `/:id/edit`?* 🧐

-- Add a delete button to you task and redirect the user to their tasks

 - Style this bad boy so it looks nice!